W3ndige/rootnetsec.github.io/_posts/2017-04-02-overthewire.org-behemoth-2.markdown

 *******
 {% endhighlight %}

-<p>As you may know, first try didn't work becaouse the shellcode opened the shell without any argumants, resulting in immediate close.
+<p>As you may know, the first try didn't work because the shellcode opened the shell without any arguments, resulting in immediate close.
 Adding <b>cat - </b> allowed us to keep the shell open, and view the password. </p>

 <h1>Conclusion</h1>
 <p>Fun as always, and very educational.
 Thanks <a href="http://overthewire.org/wargames/">OverTheWire</a>!</p>
-<p>I would also like to point out that if you're thinking about starting journey with CTF challenges <a href="https://picoctf.com/"><b>PicoCTF</b></a> is now running, with a lot of great challenges.
+<p>I would also like to point out that if you're thinking about starting journey with CTF challenges <a href="https://picoctf.com/"><b>PicoCTF</b></a> is running now, with a lot of great challenges.
 Check that out if you're interested!</p>

 <p>~ Stay safe! </p>